 Ramsey shared how these reports work, and how a vast majority of them contain errors—often damaging mistakes.
 He recommends checking your report at least annually and mentions how to correct errors on credit reports.

-As one of the fastest-growing crimes in the nation, identity theft was a main focus of the evening’s teaching.
+As one of the fastest-growing crimes in the nation, identity theft was the main focus of the evening’s teaching.

-We learned what to do, and how to proceed if someone stole our identity, and how to work to fix problems identity theft causes.
+We learned what to do, how to proceed if someone stole our identity, and how to work to fix problems identity theft causes.

 Identity theft insurance was also discussed, and recommended, by Ramsey.